Senate Democratic Caucus: Notes

-Vice chair
+Vice chairs

 After the victory of Democrats in the midterm elections of 2006, an overwhelming majority in the conference wanted to reward Chuck Schumer, then the chair of the Democratic Senatorial Campaign Committee, with a position in the leadership hierarchy.
 In response, then-Democratic Leader Harry Reid created the position of vice-chair when Democrats formally took control in 2007.
 Schumer ascended to Reid's position following his retirement after the 2016 elections.
 The position was then split, with one co-chair awarded to Mark Warner and the other awarded to Elizabeth Warren.